 Frequent communication is a necessity in any team.
 It is the tool that helps team members share ideas, overcome obstacles, pass instructions amongst themselves, and resolve conflicts.
 It eliminates duplicity in a team and enhances collaboration.

 But it does not end there, successful teams excel in collaboration.
-This means sharing knowledge and freedom to ask questions and give answers without fear.
+This means sharing knowledge and the freedom to ask questions and give answers without fear.

 So, ensure that employees have regular in-person meetings and brainstorming sessions.
 Create an agenda for each meeting and make sure the meeting stays focused on the topic on hand.